Bill Coleman

 It is not difficult to find coastal Alabama wildlife.
 The beaches, rivers, back bays, lagoons, lakes, and bayous are teeming with wildlife, much of it quite easy to find.
 On a typical walk on the beach, you will see great blue herons wading in the water, brown pelicans flying in a V-formation overhead, and seagulls diving into schools of small fish in the water.

-Bill ColemanPublished about a month ago in Wander
+By Bill Coleman3 years ago in Wander